 OK so technically there is nothing about these snacks that makes them toddler snacks per se (hey uncle Jesse!), but these are the things my todds love to eat.
 And I love to eat.
 Soooo This is a giant list of humans-of-all-ages snacks.

 It is also not exactly a giant list yet.
 But it will be!
 Save this list somewhere because I’m going to update it regularly with new creations we come up with, as well as snack ideas from you guys.

 I like our snacks to include some fat, protein, and carbs but that let’s be real sometimes Bobby finds a banana under the dishwasher and we call it good.
 Bottom line is I want them to be filling enough that Ruthie doesn’t shout “MAH, CAN I HAVE A LITTLE TREAT?!”
 40 times before the next meal rolls around.

-We have between 2-3 sit-down snacks a day, between meals and sometimes one after dinner/before bed.
+My 2 and 4 year old and I have between 2-3 sit-down snacks a day, between meals and sometimes one after dinner/before bed.
 Little ones have little tums and you never know when they might just not be hungry at mealtime.
-Having consistent, planned snacks for them helps me feel a little better about those meals when they literally eat nothing, and it helps to limit avoid hunger related meltdowns (mine and theirs) throughout the day.
+Having consistent, planned snacks for them helps me feel a little better about those meals when they literally eat nothing, and it helps to avoid hunger related meltdowns (mine and theirs) throughout the day.

 Things you hear me saying often in response to snack requests: